-A request that returns an individual resource MAY include an ETag header in the response.
-Services MUST include this header in such a response if they require it to be specified when modifying the resource.
+A response MAY include an ETag header.
+Services MUST include this header if they require it to be specified when modifying the resource.

-The value specified in the ETag header may be specified in the If-Match or If-None-Match header of a subsequent Data Modification Request or Action Request in order to apply optimistic concurrency in updating, deleting, or invoking the action bound to the entity.
+Services MUST support specifying the value returned in the ETag header in an If-None-Match header of a subsequent Data Request for the resource.
+Clients MUST specify the value returned in the ETag header, or star (), in an If-Match header of a subsequent Data Modification Request or Action Request in order to apply optimistic concurrency in updating, deleting, or invoking an action bound to the resource.

-As OData allows multiple formats for representing the same structured information, services SHOULD use weak ETags that only depend on the format-independent entity state-is-recommended.
+As OData allows multiple formats for representing the same structured information, services SHOULD use weak ETags that only depend on the format-independent entity state.
 A strong ETag MUST change whenever the representation of an entity changes, so it has to depend on the Content-Type, the Content-Language, and potentially other characteristics of the response.